 Olathe, Kansas

 The original designer of the first wheelchair costumes for his son, Reese, Lon has been building costumes for wheelchairs since 2008 when he created a Wall-E costume to go around Reese's wheelchair.
 Since then, he pushes himself to create more elaborate costumes, utilizing the skills and tools he has picked up over the years.
-With over 100 unique and customized wheelchair costumes designed and built over the years, Lon quite possibly has built more of these than anyone else.
+With over 125 unique and customized wheelchair costumes designed and built over the years.

 Favorite Costumes: Back to the Future, Baymax, Ghostbusters Ecto-1, and the Walking Ant-Man costume. |